johnshearing/PrivateKeyVault/README.md

   * To learn more about this command type **man diff** into the terminal window.
   * If the files are not identical then output from the diff program will show you where the files differ.
   * If all went well you should see a message in the terminal window telling you that the files are identical.
   * Congratulations!
 Using QR-Codes you have just passed a file from your PrivateKeyVault out across the airgap to your phone without connecting the devices.
-Then you passed the file back in without exposing your PrivateKeyVault to any attacks from WiFi, Bluetooth, Thumbdrives, or Data cable transfers.
+Then you passed the file back in - all without exposing your PrivateKeyVault to any attacks from WiFi, Bluetooth, Thumbdrives, or Data cable transfers.
+When you work this way, no one can install malware, keyloggers, remote control or remote viewing software and no one can dig through the files on your PrivateKeyVault.
   *
+  * Now let's make a public/private key pair for Alice.
+  * Do it the same way you did for Bob.
+  * Just highlight the menu option which says **Generate a Public/Private key pair** and press the **Enter** key.
+  * Then follow the prompts as before.
+  * For the Unique ID, use alice@gmail.com
+  * When you are finished, continue with the tutorial.
+  *
+  * Now we will import Bob's public key onto Alice's keyring.
+  * Highlight the menu option which says **Import a public or private key from a text file** and press the **Enter** key.
+  * You will be prompted to select the text file containing Bob's public key.
+  * Navigate to the **public_keys** folder and then select the file named **extractedTextFile.txt** and press the **Enter** key.
+  * You should get a message saying that the public key was imported.
+  *
+  * Lets check an see if the key is there.
+  * Highlight the menu option which says **List public keys** and then press the **Enter** key.
+  * You will see a dialog box asking which public key to show.
+  * Just hit the **Backspace** key to blank out the field and then press the **Enter** key.
+  * Notice both Bob's and Alice's public key is displayed.
+That's because we did specify which key to show.
+  *
+  * Now let's encrypted Alice's secrets for making a cake super moist and delicious.
+  * If you remember, just before we pulled the plug on the Internet airgapping your PrivateKeyVault, we copied this file that you are reading now onto you pi.
+It's in a fold named **readme** and file is named readme.txt
+  * We will open that file using the menu app, copy the baking secrets onto the clipboard and then paste it into a new document called **baking_secrets.txt**
+  * Then we will encrypt the file using Bob's public key and send the encrypted baking secrets to Bob.
+  * First highlight the menu option which says **Read or write a message** and then press the **Enter** key.
+  * Then open the **readme** folder.
+  * Then open the file named **readme.txt**
+  * Then press **CTRL+F** and search for the term **Secret 1**.
+That will bring you to the secrets for baking a moist cake.
+  * Highlight all the secrets an press **CTRL+C** to copy all the secrets onto the clipboard.
+  * Then close the Leafpad text editor.
+  * Open the text editor again by highlighting the menu option which says **Read or write a message** and press the **Enter** key.
-  * Now we need to get the files
+  * Again, navigate to the **readme** folder.
+  * Then, instead of selecting a file to open, press the cancel button.
+  * This will open a blank document.
+  * Press **CTRL+V** to copy the secrets on the clipboard into your blank document.
+  * Then save the document as **baking_secrets.txt**
+  * Sadly, as of this writing, the resolution of the screen is not compatible with the file save dialog box.
+But if you touch **pi** on the list of folders on the left and then touch the list of files and folders on the right and finally type **readme** and then press the **Enter** key then you will find yourself in the correct folder.
+Then simply enter the name of the file (baking_secrets.txt) into the **Name** field at the top of the dialog box and press the **Enter** key.

   I am getting tired.
 I will continue with this tutorial tomorrow.